MicrosoftDocs/ai-builder/ai-builder-docs/prompts-overview.md

 # Overview of prompts

-This article explains prompt engineering and other key concepts to help you create powerful applications that can generate text from your input.
-Prompt is a natural language instruction that tells a large language model (LLM) to perform a task, the process also known as "Instruction tuning".
-The GPT model follows the prompt to determine the structure and content of the text it needs to generate.
-Prompt engineering is the process of creating and refining the instruction  that's used to generate text with the GPT text generation capability.
+This article explains prompt engineering and other key concepts to help you create powerful applications that can generate text from an input (prompt).

+A prompt is a natural language instruction that tells a large language model (LLM) to perform a task, the process also known as "Instruction tuning".
+The model follows the prompt to determine the structure and content of the text it needs to generate.
+Prompt engineering is the process of creating and refining the prompt that is used by the model.

-Prompt builder is a prompt engineering tool from AI Builder.
-This tool lets makers write and test prompts for the GPT model.
+AI Builder provide a provides a prompt builder that allow makers to write, test, save and use prompts running on GPT-3.5 Turbo model powered by [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/whats-new).

 > [!IMPORTANT]
 > - This capability is [limited to some regions](availability-region?branch=main#prompts).